 2. Limit Work in Progress (WIP): The core idea embodied by Kanban planning is that there should be no more than a few jobs active simultaneously.
 It also enables the manager not to overburden his team by ensuring that all tasks have been completed before embarking on new ones.

 3. Manage Flow: Kanban planning requires continuous movement of the product and services.
-To boost efficiency in task delivery, bottleneck and other obstacles must be revealed and done away with such that the process is improved and made smooth.
+To boost efficiency in task delivery, bottlenecks and other obstacles must be revealed and done away with such that the process is improved and made smooth.

 4. Make Policies Explicit: Effective Kanban planning presupposes unambiguous policies and guidelines in place.
 The teams need to set up their rules concerning task prioritization, deadlines, and other issues related to performing the task.
 It also makes sure that others understand what is going on, and hence, no one gets confused.